Categories: Glossary

 Cold wallets are available in various forms, with paper and hardware wallets being the most commonly chosen options.

-A paper wallet is a physical piece of paper that contains both the public address and private key of the wallet.
+Paper Wallets: A paper wallet is a physical piece of paper that contains both the public address and private key of the wallet.
 The public address is used for receiving cryptocurrency, while the private key is necessary to access and send funds.
 Many paper wallets also include QR codes for convenient scanning using a smartphone.
+Paper wallets are easy to generate and can be printed or written down for safekeeping.
+However, they require caution and secure storage, as physical damage or loss of the paper can result in the permanent loss of funds.

-On the other hand, a hardware wallet is an electronic device that must be physically connected to a computer to be accessed.
+Hardware Wallets: On the other hand, a hardware wallet is an electronic device that must be physically connected to a computer to be accessed.
 These devices can range from homemade inventions to commercially available consumer devices, often taking the form of a USB stick or drive.
 Additionally, professional engineers have also developed proprietary solutions.
+Hardware wallets are considered highly secure, as they store private keys offline and require physical confirmation to complete transactions.
+They often come with built-in security features, such as PIN codes and encrypted storage, to protect against unauthorized access and tampering.

 Coincu